Sam Katzman: Columbia Pictures

 In September 1944 Katzman was offered a job producing serials for Columbia Pictures, starting with Brenda Starr, Reporter (1945) and Who's Guilty?
 (1945).
 With typical thrift, he produced these on the side, using Monogram's actors and technicians.
 The Columbia serials proved successful, and Katzman became their permanent producer, using Columbia's own technicians and facilities.

 In June 1946 Katzman announced he would make his first feature for Columbia, a remake of The Last of the Mohicans starring Jon Hall.
 However, the first movies he ended up making at the studio were musicals.
 In August 1946 he signed Jean Porter to star in Betty Co-Ed (1946), made by Katzman's Monogram director Arthur Dreifuss.
 The film received excellent reviews, prompting Columbia to ask for three more.
 Porter left Metro-Goldwyn-Mayer, which was downsizing, to sign with Katzman.
 The three musicals were Little Miss Broadway (1947), Sweet Genevieve (1947) and Two Blondes and a Redhead (1947).

 Katzman and Dreifuss then made two films with singer Gloria Jean, who had been a star at Universal Pictures.
 Katzman was so pleased by I Surrender Dear (1948) that he devoted more time to it, and economized on her other picture, Manhattan Angel (1949).
-These were budgeted at about $140,000 per film.
+The budgets averaged out to about $140,000 per film.

 Katzman's other Columbia musicals were Mary Lou (1948) and Glamour Girl (1948).
 He made two sports-themed features starring Gloria Henry: Racing Luck (1948) and Triple Threat (1948).
 During this time Katzman continued to produce serials: Jack Armstrong (1947), The Vigilante (1947), The Sea Hound (1947) with Buster Crabbe, Brick Bradford (1948), Congo Bill (1948) and the outstandingly successful Superman (1948).